klemetsson/stratux-zero/README.md

 The CO-alarm, watchdog, charging temperature monitoring, battery and power management is handled by an [Silicon Labs EFM8BB10 8051 MCU](https://www.silabs.com/mcu/8-bit-microcontrollers/efm8-busy-bee/device.efm8bb10f4g-qfn20).

-## TODO

-- Allow username/password for the default user to be changed

 ## Contents of this repository

 - CAD and CAM files for the custom PCBs